Carreau/ipython-wiki/IPEP-17:-Notebook-Format-4.md

 * `metadata`: an object containing any cell-level metadata.
 There are two reserved keys, which are optional but if used must conform to the following format (see also [IPEP 20](https://github.com/ipython/ipython/wiki/IPEP-20%3A-Informal-structure-of-cell-metadata))
     * `name`: a non-empty string representing the cell's name
     * `tags`: an array of cell tags, each of which is a string.
 Tags should not contain commas, and should be unique.
-* `source`: either an array of strings that will be concatenated, or a single string
+* `source`: a "multiline string", which is either an array of strings that will be concatenated, or a single string

 ### Raw cell format